Destinations, Mexico, Travel, Travel Tips

 View of Pyramid of the Sun at Teotihuacan

-We read through countless guides and blog posts detailing how to get to the pyramids of Teotihuacan before deciding to book an Airbnb Experience, and even then we were somewhat on the fence about booking a tour.
+Before our visit last month, Michael and I read through countless guides and blog posts detailing how to get to the pyramids of Teotihuacan before ultimately deciding to book an Airbnb Experience, and even then we were somewhat on the fence about booking a tour.

 You see, I feel a degree of pride in forming our travel plans independently, in part because of the savings that go along with it and because it means we get to spend our travel time doing things on our own terms.